borjamrd/ngx-notion-cms/README.md

 For both, only the styles change, the components are the same:

--   Notion databases: display multiple items
+-   Notion databases: display multiple items based on databaseId
--   Notion pages: display the content in blocks for each item.
+-   Notion pages: display the content in blocks for each item based on pageId

 ## Get started